sinned8/mow/readme.md

-This is the mowing app
+This is the read me file for the mower app

-test